jolancornevin/GPT-test-generator/README.md

 A small project to generate tests in golang, following example in the /pkg folder.

-https://huggingface.co/spaces/bigcode/bigcode-models-leaderboard to chose your model (or you can use chatgpt)
+https://huggingface.co/spaces/bigcode/bigcode-models-leaderboard to chose your model (or you can use chatgpt).

+You need to export
+- OPENAI_API_KEY
+- OPENAI_API_URL

+or CHATGPT_KEY